AIFM is a partner of the integrated project Interreg MED INHERIT, a project involving 15 partners from 10 Mediterranean countries.

 On the basis of transnational cooperation and results of SO3 MED projects and based on a new sustainable tourism approach, INHERIT will develop a community tourism policy that will:

-recognize the MED area in European markets as an area that effectively protects its natural heritage.
+to have the MED area recognised on the European markets as an area that effectively protects its natural heritage.

 The INHERIT project is an integrated Interreg MED project, which aims to meet the specific objective 3.1 of the program, namely "Strengthening the development of sustainable and responsible coastal and maritime tourism in the MED area".

 The project has three main objectives:

 > Identify and implement measures to protect the natural, forest and biodiversity heritage in the Mediterranean coastal regions, in particular the Integrated Coastal Zone Management-Maritime Spatial Planning (ICZM-PSM) zones, to advance tourism sustainable development and enhance transnational cooperation;